sean-nicholas/arrowtab/README.md

   <img src="docs/images/visual-debug-mode.jpg" alt="Visual debug mode example">
 </div>

-Blue is the current element.
-Green are focusable elements that are within reach and red are those that are not within reach.
+Blue indicates the current element.
+Green indicates focusable elements that are within reach, and red indicates those that are not within reach.

-The numbers are the order of the focusable elements.
-The numbers in parentheses are the order of the focusable elements that are within reach.
+The numbers represent the order of the focusable elements.
+The numbers in parentheses represent the order of the focusable elements that are within reach.
 Lower numbers are closer to the current element.

 If you click on a focusable element, debug information will be logged to the console.